mcc-us/bookkeeping/_pages/chap01.accounting-cycle.md

 ## 4. Prepare Worksheet / Trial Balance(s)

+- Balancing Debits and Credits is IMPORTANT here.
 - The accounting equation is not highlighted at this point.
-- Instead, the Trial Balance lists all accounts in the journal/ledger with their *Normal Balances*, gerneally Assets, followed by Liabilities, Revenue, and Expenses.
+- The Trial Balance lists all accounts in the journal/ledger with their *Normal Balances*, gerneally Assets, followed by Liabilities, Revenue, and Expenses.

 |Worksheet of Trial-Balance|
 |:-:|